More

 Cayden Boozer: Cayden Boozer, Cameron’s fraternal twin, brings strong leadership and playmaking skills to Duke’s backcourt.
 Recognized as a McDonald’s All-American, his vision and command on the floor are expected to contribute immediately to Duke’s success next season.

-Nikolas Khamenia: Nikolas Khamenia, a versatile power forward from Harvard-Westlake School, offers impressive athleticism and international experience.
-His accolades include being named McDonald’s All-American and MVP of the FIBA 3×3 U18 World Cup, highlighting his capability to perform under pressure.
+Nikolas Khamenia: Nikolas Khamenia, a versatile power forward from Harvard Westlake School offers impressive athleticism and international experience.
+His achievements include being named McDonald’s All-American and MVP of the FIBA 3×3 U18 World Cup, highlighting his capability to perform under pressure.

-Cooper Flagg: Cooper Flagg, the standout freshman forward, has not yet declared but is widely expected to enter the 2025 NBA Draft as the projected No. 1 pick.
-His potential departure would leave a substantial gap due to his scoring prowess, defensive skills and leadership on the court.
+Cooper Flagg: Cooper Flagg, the standout freshman forward has not yet declared but is widely expected to enter the 2025 NBA Draft as the projected No. 1 pick.
+His potential departure would leave a substantial gap due to his scoring ability, defensive skills and leadership on the court.

-Kon Knueppel: Kon Knueppel, another star freshman, is expected to declare for the NBA Draft.
+Kon Knueppel: Kon Knueppel, another star freshman, has to declare for the NBA Draft.
 Known for his exceptional shooting and clutch performances, including leading Duke in scoring against Alabama, his potential exit would significantly impact Duke’s perimeter game.

 Khaman Maluach: Khaman Maluach, the imposing freshman center, is expected to declare for the NBA Draft.
 His defensive dominance and rebounding ability projected as a top-10 NBA pick will challenge Duke to find adequate replacements in their interior defense and overall post presence.